GauntletWizard/enhancements/keps/sig-auth/NNNN-mtls-signer/README.md

 automations, so be extremely careful here.
 -->

-New certificates would be mounted in the
+New certificates would be mounted in a well-known location, presumably under `/var/run/secrets/kubernetes.io` (a reserved namespace).

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?